fChristenson/type-driven-development/readme.md

 The other day my coworker told me a story about a teacher he had in his university days.

-This teacher would start by creating a type the represented how the program state would look before anything happens.
+This teacher would start by creating a type that represented how the program state would look before anything happens.

 He would then go to the end of the program and create a type that represented what state